BowlingX/scalatra-websockets-old/README.md

 4. Login with Username: "david" and Password: "123"

+### Problems with New Atomosphere Version (see https://github.com/Atmosphere/atmosphere/issues/436)

+1. Just see that log shows Exception if you use "streaming" as protocol. (default)

+2. "long-polling" does nothing

+3. "websockets" works on Chrome/Firefox

+### Problems with Apache-Shiro:

+Change socket.js in /webapp/static/js/socket.js, line 7 to use protocol "websocket"

-5. See that Safari throws Exception with websockets if you send a message
+1. See that Safari throws Exception with websockets if you send a message

-6. You may change socket.js, line 7 to and safari works:

-         request.transport = "long-polling"

-7. TODO: Send Messages to different Users